List of Apple Inc. media events: WWDC 2009 (June 8–12, 2009)

-Apple Special Event (September 9, 2009)
+Apple special event (September 9, 2009)

 Announcements at the keynote included the release of iTunes 9, ability to purchase Ringtones for iPhone, iTunes LP, the 5th-generation iPod nano, 3rd-generation iPod touch, and a thinner 160GB 6th-generation iPod classic.

 2010

-Apple Special Event (January 27, 2010)
+Apple special event (January 27, 2010)

 The iPad was announced on January 27, 2010, by Steve Jobs at an Apple press conference at the Yerba Buena Center for the Arts in San Francisco.

 Jobs later said that Apple began developing the iPad before the iPhone, but temporarily shelved the effort upon realizing that its ideas would work just as well in a mobile phone.
 The iPad's internal codename was K48, which was revealed in the court case surrounding leaking of iPad information before launch.

-Apple Special Event (April 8, 2010)
+Apple special event (April 8, 2010)

+Steve Jobs presented the event.
 Apple revealed iOS 4 (then known as iPhone OS 4).
 In Apple's description, it includes "over 100 new user features for iPhone and iPod Touch owners to enjoy.
 And for developers, a new software development kit (SDK) offers over 1500 new APIs to create apps that are even more powerful, innovative, and amazing."